Mariam-Ebrahim/Mariam-Ebrahim/README.md

 # Mariam Ebrahim

 ## 👋 About Me
-I'm a passionate Computer Science student at Assiut University, Egypt, with a focus on backend development.
+I'm a Computer Science fresh graduate at Assiut University, Egypt, with a focus on backend development.
 My journey in software engineering is driven by a love for building innovative solutions and a commitment to continuous learning.

 ## 🚀 What I'm up to
 - 🎓 Currently pursuing a degree in Computer & Information (2021 - 2025)